 Image Loading...

 In 1994, various specialty areas were added to the capabilities of the Squad.
 They include: High Level Rescue, which can be used to retrieve a paratrooper from trees; Trench Rescue, which is used to free victims trapped in a construction trench; Mantracking, which is used to search for lost victims; Confined Space Rescue, which rescues victims from areas that due to the area and possible toxins involved is considered dangerous and OSHA requires that access to the space be restricted.

-In 2001, the Squad received $22,000 from the County, $8,000.00 from the City, $4000.00 from the United Way, and 10,000.00 from annual fundraisers.
+In 2010, the Squad received $70,000 from the County, $8,500.00 from the City, and $4000.00 from the Hoke County United Fund.

+Image Loading...